idvorkin/idvorkin.github.io/_d/time-off-07-2022.md

 To preserve time-off with the family.
 I'm working the first few days of my canada trip.
 While the flexibility is great, I wonder if I'll have trouble disconnecting, and would be better off using some of that time to do initial decompression.

 I guess if I do, I can take the time off.

+## To make into a separate post

+### Baltasar

+### Mom

+- Really nice to get to see her.
+- Got all electronics setup
+- Worked from her place, very nice

+### Yelena

+- Great to spend time with her
+- Made my morning time from 6-12 , then lots of energy to hang with her, and not have an agenda
+- Very nice to do exercise when idle, great for stretching

+### Good life

+- Got a gym membership - cheaper then day passes
+- Tried a few.
+One had no showers,
+- Top metric is probably BP/sqft
+- Last one I went to had a saltwater pool and a cold plunge ,and everythign else.
+Was awesome.
+And massage chairs
+- Last day, found out pool was closed, grateful to have gotten to try it for several days.

+### Rental Car

+- Premium was cheaper then economy.
+- Pretty fun to drive, glad with lots of driving and weather
+- Learning: Take time to learn how to use the features, fuel, fancy lock/unlock
+- Learning: Go buy a phone mount as phones are great

+### Air Port to Quebec

+- Followed apple map directions to close place in middle of air port
+- Couldn't ge ta hold of my rental company, tried the others, finally someone told me that one was closed, go to other terminal (rudely - compassion)
+- Went to take laptop out of bag, not in bag :(
+- Called everywhere I was.
+- Decided couldn't be in my carry on because it was x-ray'd
+- Bag didn't fit in size dimensions by an inch, luckily had bands, and banded them up so it would fit.
+- After all that couldnt' get bag on plane, had to check it.
+Only thing I had was my foam roller
+- But had to check bag, and pick up
+- Best part, met someone cool - ranking professor, which I was working on

+### Day #1

+- Renting the bike
+- Dinner with the belgians
+- Falling into the hole while loving my eulogy
+- Brought popcorn popper from Canada, but can't get a microwave for my hotel room
+- Found radishes
+- Very nice coffee shop in old quebec
+- All day cool hearing english and french, if not too fast, really enjoyed it.
+- Amazing opening ceremonies
+  - Best shadow puppet
+  - Amazing Trampoliners - crazy good.
+- Non stop magic see schedule

+### Priorities

+- Going to bed early even if miss stuff
+  - Totally worth it
+- xyz